davidlattimore/wild/BENCHMARKING.md

 ### Tmpfs

 As discussed in the last section, writing to a physical disk can cause inconsistent benchmark results.
-It can also contribute wearing out your SSD.
+It can also contribute to wearing out your SSD.
 For these reasons, it's recommended to benchmark with the output file on tmpfs.

 If you don't already have a suitable tmpfs to use, you can create one something like the following: